caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

   --o-visualization ./contigs/jaccard-autofmt-emperor-custom-contigs.qzv
 ```

-### Taxa-bar Creation
+### Taxa Barplot Creation
-We will now explore our contig microbial composition by visualizing a taxa bar plot.
-Note that we are using a FeatureTable[PresenceAbsence], hence we are not talking about relative abundance in this case.
+We will now explore our contigs' microbial composition by visualizing a taxanomic bar plot.
+Note that we are using a FeatureTable[PresenceAbsence], and thus are not talking about relative abundance.
 ```shell
 qiime taxa barplot \
   --i-table ./contigs/kraken2-autofmt-presence-absence-contigs.qza \